mattlong/hermes/README.md

 ## License

 Hermes is an ISC licensed library.
 See LICENSE for more details.
+If you insist on compensating me, I'd let you buy me a beer.
+Or just donate money to a good cause...that'd probably be best.

 ## Can I Contribute?

-Yes, please do!
-Pull requests are great!
+Yes, please do.
+Pull requests are great.
+I'll totally add a CONTRIBUTORS.txt when Hermes gets its first contributor...